MadDeCoDeR/Classic-RBDOOM-3-BFG/README.txt

 	 -> avutil-56.dll
 	 -> swresample-3.dll
 	 -> swscale-5.dll

+5. Copy paste the base\wads directory from the source code directory to the base directory on your own Doom 3 BFG directory (/path/to/Doom3BFG).

-5. Run the game by executing the RBDoom3BFG executable.
+6. Run the game by executing the RBDoom3BFG executable.

-6. Enjoy
+7. Enjoy

-7. If you run into bugs, please report them, see 11)
+8. If you run into bugs, please report them, see 11)

 Additionally for the Final DOOM wads you must legally own them (either aquired from retail,steam or GOG) and then copy the two WADs on the /path/to/Doom3BFG/base/wads.